 There are many other perks that you can offer as an alternative to a pay rise which are more financially viable and can put off a resignation until a pay rise is more practical; consider increasing their contracted annual leave by a day or two every year, giving them a one-off bonus or allowing them to work more flexibly.

 It may not always be enough to convince every employee, but it does show them that you take their request seriously and you are willing to make adjustments for them to stay because you do value them.

 For more information, read our How Often Should You Give Your Employees A Pay Rise blog

-Every business goes through its ups and downs and it can extremely challenging when a hard-working team are struggling to hit targets or meet their goals.
+Every business goes through its ups and downs, and it can be extremely challenging when a hard-working team are struggling to hit targets or meet their goals.